theSherwood/dynamic_value/README.md

 **Disclaimer**: This was written using the Nimskull compiler, which has not reached a stable version and, as of the time of this writing, continues to see rapid changes.
 There are already several differences between the Nimskull and Nim compilers.
 As such, if you wish to use any of this code... good luck!

+**Disclaimer 2** As of the time of this writing, Nimskull did not have a package manager.
+So dependencies are handled through git submodules, which are a bit annoying to use.

 ## Usage

 The main way to define the dynamic values is through some macros.